On the relationship between Type Ia supernova luminosity and host-galaxy properties: Empirical Prediction of HR distribution

+The morphology information in our A2 subsample and the independent galaxy-survey VACs allow us to simulate the distribution of host properties for our sample --- such as mass or age --- without directly observing them.
+Using those host-property distributions, we can predict the SN Ia luminosity (HR) distributions in different host-morphology bins via SN Ia luminosity models, such as the mass or age slopes in \Uddin, \RoseMC+ \ZL, and \Kang.
+The resulting distributions are empirically predicted populations, reflecting even non-Gaussian features that are intrinsic to galaxies in the low-$z$ universe.
+Comparing such predictions with directly observed HR distributions therefore allows us to test the universality of proposed SN~Ia luminosity models.

-In \cite{CALIFA_2015_morph}, the Hubble types (i.e., morphology) of galaxies are categorised in seven groups: E, S0, Sa, Sb, Sbc, Sc, and Sd.
-This provides us the bases of our empirically determined distributions in both luminosity-weighted ages and stellar masses (see, e.g., the left panel of Fig.~\ref{fig:distributions_process}, where we use kernel density estimation to represent the distribution).
-To maximise the separation between two populations after the final binning, we choose the Hubble types included in each (early-type and late-type) bin using these base distributions.
-For instance, the early-type bin for age distribution in Figure~\ref{fig:distributions_process} is determined to be comprised of E and S0 types and the late-type bin is determined to be Sbc, Sc, and Sd types.
-Similarly, mass distribution is separated between early (E, S0, and Sa) and late (Sc and Sd) types.
+The process of generating predicted distributions is shown in Figure~\ref{fig:distributions_process}.
+In each galaxy VAC, we use the cross-matched T-type or Hubble type as the bases of our empirically determined distributions in stellar masses, age$_{L}$, and age$_{M}$ (see, e.g., the left panel of Fig.~\ref{fig:distributions_process}, where we use kernel density estimation to represent the distribution).

-We then add weight to the distribution for each Hubble type by the number of matching SNe in our sample.
-Since CALIFA does not include S0a, Sab, and Scd types, we regard them as the types (in CALIFA labels) that will \emph{minimise} the separation between final early-type and late-type populations.
-For example, S0a types in our SN sample are counted toward Sa rather than S0, as Sa types are \emph{closer} to late-type bins.
-Similarly, Sab types are regarded as Sb, and Scd types are counted toward Sc\footnote{This operation is the \emph{conservative} approach, favouring the overestimated slope if predicted separations are larger than the actual separation in the data, which is the case for our results.
-Removing bias will require more data, but doing so will only reject the hypothesis with those overestimated slopes.}.
+We then add weight to the distribution for each Hubble type by the number of matching SNe in our sample, as shown in the middle panel in Figure~\ref{fig:distributions_process}.
+Since CALIFA does not include S0a, Sab, and Scd types, we regard them as the nearest types (in CALIFA labels).
+For instance, an Scd type in A2 is counted toward CALIFA's Sc type.
+S0a and Sab types are excluded in the final binning described below.
+The data are then binned into early-type (E and S0) and late-type (Sbc, Sc, and Sd) populations.
+The intermediate types (S0a, Sa, Sab, and Sb) are excluded to maximise the separation size.